andry-tino/Rosetta/README.md

 - Providing a tool for converting C# codebases into _TypeScript_.
 - Providing tools for migrating C#-based codebases into TypeScript.

-The translation works by traversing the C# AST generated via Roslyn and generating output accordingly to syntax structures encountered during the tree walking.
+The translation works by traversing the C# AST generated via Roslyn and generating output according to syntax structures encountered during the tree walking.

 ## Requirements
-_Rosetta_ relies can be executed on the following platforms:
+_Rosetta_ can be executed on the following platforms:

 - Windows